thingSoC/TSOC_GROVEY_FOUR/README.md

 ## TSOC_GROVEY_FOUR Arduino Sketch Examples

 Under the "examples" directory are several Arduino IDE examples for using the TSOC_GROVEY_FOUR board with Arduino IDE.
-Using the Arduino "Wire" library for I2C communications, it is simple to control the TSOC_GROVEY_FOUR
+Using the Arduino "Wire" library for I2C communications, or Arduino "Serial" library for UART communications, it is simple to control the TSOC_GROVEY_FOUR.
+Although the TSOC_GROVEY_FOUR uses programmable hardware, the device comes preprogrammed to act as either an I2C I/O Expander, or a UART command line controlled peripheral.
+T

 ```c